alarm-redist/fifty-states/analyses/IL_cd_1990/doc_IL_cd_1990.md

 1. have equal populations

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.
+We add VRA constraints targeting one BVAP opportunity district and one HVAP district.

 ## Data Sources
 Data for Illinois comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).